88um/requests/README.md

 # JRequest

- - JRequest is a java.net API Wrapper built in my spare time for fun and practice
+ - JRequest is a for-fun project designed to be a capable java.net API wrapper

- - This project will be maintained as long as I keep learning more Java
+ - I will continue updating this repo until I get bored

+- Feel free to open any issues/pull requests

 # How to use